CrystalRae90/Pewlett-Hackard-Analysis/README.md

 The purpose of this analysis was to be able to deliver concise data to HP Team regarding retirement by title as well mentorship elegibility.
 This was to be achieved by merging and looking at mutiple datasets.

 ## Results
 Using sql, we are able to perform an analysis for HP for two major categories 1.)
 Number of Retiring Employees Per title and 2.)
-Employees that are eligibile for the mentorship program
+Employees that are eligibile for the mentorship program.

+In order to do a full analysis, we completed 4 different steps.

  -- As the titles of the employees and the employee data was listed in two seperate tables, we first had to merge the tables to grab one cohesive list.
 Once merged we are able to filter to the approprriate retirement dates and sort appropriately.